Candida Cave

-Candida Cave is a practising painter, playwright and art historian.
-In 1978 she and artist Nicholas Cochrane founded Hampstead Hampstead Fine Arts College, an independent sixth form college specialising in the study of Arts and Humanities, where she is Principal.
+Candida Cave is a British painter, playwright and art historian.
+In 1978, she and artist Nicholas Cochrane founded Hampstead Fine Arts College, an independent sixth form college specialising in the study of Arts and Humanities, where she is Principal.

-Candida studied painting at The Ruskin School of Fine Art & Drawing, Oxford.
-She paints in oil and tempera and her current work is inspired by medieval miniatures, illuminated manuscripts and Gothic stained glass.
+Crewe studied painting at the Ruskin School of Drawing and Fine Art, Oxford.
+She paints in oil and tempera and her work is inspired by medieval miniatures, illuminated manuscripts and Gothic stained glass.
 Her work has been exhibited at the Mall Galleries, London and the Limetree Kitchen and in the ARTWAVE Visual Arts Festival.